cuttage/Art-as-Marketing/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 See marked exemptions in the code comments.
-All exemptions in the code are licensed under LICENSE-MIT
+All exemptions in the code are licensed under LICENSE-MIT.